Browse by Medical Category

 The Informatics division drives the work of Clinical Services, Education and Research through its service arm, fellowship program and faculty members.
 Major areas of interest include information processing, visual pattern recognition and the efficiency of specimen processing.

-Pathology Informatics at MGH is led by John Gilbertson MD, Associate Chief of Pathology and Director of Pathology Informatics.
-It is organized into a service arm, a fellowship program, a clinical clerkship and twelve fully independent faculty members, each with independent research facilities, funding and points of view.
+Pathology Informatics at MGH is organized into a service arm, a fellowship program, a clinical clerkship and twelve fully independent faculty members, each with independent research facilities, funding and points of view.

 Major centers of research interest include: